MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-conversation-control.md

 ### Send templatized messages in the chat

-The communication panel allows you to send templatized messages to the customer with whom your're interacting with.
+The communication panel allows you to send templatized messages to the customer with whom you're interacting with.
 These templatized messages are stored as quick replies.
 Select the **Quick replies** button to retrieve the messages and send it to the customers.

  > [!div class=mx-imgBorder]
  > ![Use quick replies option to send faster replies to customers](../../media/csh-send-quick-replies-chat.png "Use quick replies option to send faster replies to customers")